Kandal, Norway

+The village area stretches along the shore of the lake for about 5 km, with the north end being known as Ytre Kandal (lit. 'outer Kandal') and the southern part is known as Indre Kandal (lit.
+'Inner Kandal').

 Surrounded by high mountains, the main industry in Kandal is goat farming.
 There are two mountain dairy farms (seter) in Kandal: Myklandsstøylen and Nesstøylen.
 In the summer, most of the people take their animals up there to graze them and milk them.